justinyangusa/ploadit/backend/README.md

 See the [main repo README](../README.md) for more information

-The backend of this project is implemented using Node.js and SQL.
+The backend of this project is implemented with Node.js.
 Originally I wrote it in Python, but I switched over to Node.js to allow for more flexibility for the forum features on which I am currently working.

 Installation
 ------------